RHendler/RHendler/README.md

-- 🌱 Data Science <> Ecology and Nature conservation.
+🌱 Data Science <> Ecology and Nature conservation

 <!---
 RHendler/RHendler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.